There are now 3 possible online modes for units:

 - 6 points

-- Typically this unit is assessed in the following ways: (1) anatomy theory examination; (2) a laboratory examination; and (3) a practical assessment.
+Indicative assessments in this unit are as follows: (1) anatomy theory examination; (2) a laboratory examination; and (3) a practical assessment.
 Further information is available in the unit outline.

 - Unit Coordinator(s)